 From these numbers you can see that if you have less than $100,000 then the ETF version would be lower cost, but with over $100,000 the fees are a wash.
 But the expense ratio is not the only cost!

 Trading costs.
 These are the costs associated with buying more units or shares of an index fund or ETF.
 Typically you don’t have to pay trading costs with mutual funds (index funds are a type of mutual fund), especially if it is a regularly scheduled purchase.

 ETFs on the other hand need to be purchased through a brokerage so you will have to pay trading fees every time you make a purchase.
 There are some cheap options.
-For example, Zecco charges $4.50 per trade (or no fee if you have over $25,000 in your account) and TradeKing charges $4.95 per trade.
-These fees can add up, especially if you want to make more than one purchase per month.
+For example, Zecco charges $4.50 per trade (or no fee if you have over $25,000 in your account) but Ally Invest (formally TradeKing) charges $0 per trade.

 If you consider both the expense ratio and the trading costs then the best choice really depends on the specific funds you are looking at as well as your trading costs.
 Usually you need a fairly large portfolio to be able to take advantage of the (usually) lower costs of ETFs.
 As a simple rule of thumb, if you have less than $100,000 in total you are probably better off with index funds.
 The Admiral series from Vanguard has great deals for index funds but you need a minimum of $100,000 per fund unless you want only one fund in your portfolio then you need some serious dough to be able to take advantage of them.